KitLavis/pirate-pairs/README.md

 # Pirate Pairs

-Pirate Pairs is a fun and simple pirate themed matching pairs memory game, designed to be a quick uncomplicated boredom-beater, to briefly take the user's mind away from what they're doing.
+Pirate Pairs is a fun and simple pirate themed matching pairs memory game, designed to be a quick uncomplicated boredom-beater, to briefly take the user's mind away from whatever it is that they're doing.

 ![Am I Responsive](docs/images/am-i-responsive.webp)

-## User Stories
+## Planning

-## Project Aims
+### Project Aims

-## UX
+### UX

 The keyword kept in mind during the design of the user interface was simplicity.
 Therefore every feature is clear, concise, and available on the same screen, so there is no need for the user to scroll.
 This simplicity in design allowed for responsiveness across all screen sizes to be achieved with minimal layout changes.